krishnasrujan/Flight-Price-Prediction-with-deployment/README.md

 <img width="353" alt="metrics_flight" src="https://user-images.githubusercontent.com/48923446/95487143-8dee5400-09b1-11eb-9ae3-4c67fb52239f.png">

-I have selected XGB without tuning as my final model.
+I have selected XGB with tuning as my final model.

 Here is the plot for feature importances.
 Total stops is the most important feature in predicting the flight prices.